michaeluno/amazon-auto-links/readme.txt

 == Installation ==

+= Install =
 1. Upload **`amazon-auto-links.php`** and other files compressed in the zip folder to the **`/wp-content/plugins/`** directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

+= Getting Started =
 1. Go to **Dashboard** -> **Amazon Auto Links** -> **Add Unit by Category**.
 1. Configure the options and select categories.
 1. After saving the unit option, go to **'Manage Units'** to get the shortcode or if you check one of the insert option, the links will automatically appear in posts or feeds depending on your choice.
-The widget is avaiable in the **Apparence** -> **Widgets** page as well.
+The widget is available in the **Appearance** -> **Widgets** page as well.

 == Frequently asked questions ==